 Does BLS project future labor shortages or surpluses?

 No. The BLS projections assume a labor market in equilibrium, i.e., one where overall labor supply meets labor demand

 except for some degree of frictional unemployment.
 For a discussion of the basic projection methodology,

 Furthermore, attempts to ascribe shortages or surpluses to BLS projections are based on an incorrect comparison of the total employment and total labor force projections, two separate and fundamentally different measures.
 The total employment projection is a count of jobs and the labor force projection is a count of individuals.
 Users of these data should not assume that the difference between the projected increase in the labor force and the projected increase in employment implies a labor shortage or surplus.
 For a discussion of labor shortages in the context of long-term projection models, see page 10 of "Employment projections to 2012: concepts and context," by Michael W. Horrigan, February 2004 Monthly Labor Review.

 How often are the projections updated and where are they

-The economic, employment, and labor force projections are updated every other year; the most recent projections are for 2010-20 and were released on the BLS web site in February 2012.
+The economic, employment, and labor force projections are updated every other year; the most recent projections are for 2016–26 and were released on the BLS web site on October 24, 2017.
 The projections also are published in the Monthly Labor Review at the same time as the release.